When LLM Judges Inflate Scores: Exploring Overrating in Relevance Assessment: Exploring Relevance Cues

-\paragraph{Results.} Figure~\ref{fig:qwen-rewrite} shows the results as label transition matrices, capturing the change in judgment due to the four different passage re-writing treatments as compared to the original (unedited passage) LLM judgment.
+\myparagraph{Results.} Figure~\ref{fig:qwen-rewrite} shows the results as label transition matrices, capturing the change in judgment due to the four different passage re-writing treatments as compared to the original (unedited passage) LLM judgment.
 Across all models, passive voice rewrites and active voice rewrites produce nearly identical effects on LLM judgments, indicating no systematic preference for one form over the other.
-Summarization consistently reduces relevance label across models, whereas passage expansion systematically inflates relevance label for originally low-relevance passages -- but can still degrade labels for highly relevant passages.
-These results indicate that even when semantic meaning is preserved, LLM-based relevance judgments exhibit a clear preference for longer passages.
+Summarization consistently reduces relevance labels across models, whereas passage expansion does not consistently inflate relevance labels.
+Passage expansion systematically inflates relevance labels for originally low-relevance passages -- but can still degrade labels for highly relevant passages.
+These results indicate that even when semantic meaning is preserved, LLM-based relevance judgments exhibit a clear tendency to disfavor short passages.